-Equality and diversity statement
+Inclusivity and relevance statement

-This is a statement on your organisation's approach to promoting equality and diversity and/or your equality and diversity policy - accompanied by an action plan that demonstrates how the implementation of your policy will be monitored and reviewed.
+This is a statement on your organisation's approach to promoting inclusivity and relevance and/or your equality and diversity policy - accompanied by an action plan that demonstrates how the implementation of your policy will be monitored and reviewed.
+This should be for the museum(s) you are applying for, rather than for local authorities, universities, etc, submitting applications on behalf of museums they run.